catpea/catpea-project/database/furkies-purrkies/poem-1025/index.md

 draft: false
 ---

-What artist can’t tell you, won’t tell you, is that [they traced what they first drew][1].
+What artists can’t tell you, won’t tell you, is that [they traced what they first drew][1].

 Tracing helps you study your art,